 Cost of goods sold are expenses for inventory and things related to inventory.
 Manufacturers, wholesalers, and retailers track the cost of the products they produce or purchase for resale.

-The general rule: "you must capitalize three types of costs: business start-up costs, business assets, and improvements."
-(Publication 535).
+You're required to capitalize on three types of costs: business start-up costs, business assets, and improvements.

 Keeping Track of Business Expenses

-As an added bonus, the better tax software programs allow you to import data from Quicken or Money.
-To make your tax preparation process as smooth as possible, I suggest spending some time making sure your expense categories are set up properly.
 You can add, delete, and modify categories in all personal finance and accounting software.
-By having intuitive, easy to remember categories, you'll be able to generate meaningful reports.
+Intuitive, easy-to-remember categories will allow you to generate meaningful reports.
 And most programs will let you link the categories to particular line items on the tax forms.
 Setting this up can go a long way to reducing the amount of time you spend preparing your taxes.

-All the accounting programs I mentioned can generate profit and loss reports (called income statements by accountants).
-These reports help you analyze how your freelance business is doing, whether you are profitable, and how you are spending your money.
-If you decide to hire a tax accountant, having these reports to expedite the preparation of your tax returns.
+Accounting programs can additionally can generate profit and loss reports, also referred to as income statements.
+These reports can help you analyze how your freelance business is doing, whether you're profitable, and how you're spending your money.
+Having these reports can expedite the preparation of your tax return if you decide to hire a tax accountant.